derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-18/03/2023 16:16:29 : 3 Database Admins walked into a NoSQL bar.
+19/03/2023 16:16:37 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-What do you get when you cross a cat and a dog?
-Cat dog sin theta.
+Why do Java programmers have to wear glasses?
+Because they don't see sharp.
 <!-- replace-with-joke ends -->